 During the rainy “green season", generally May to October, highs range from the upper 20’s to low 30’s Celsius (75 to 90 Fahrenheit).
 Weather can be hard to predict, with several days in a row of rain or just as many with no rain at all.
 Often, days begin sunny, and afternoons bring showers or thunderstorms.
 The rain can be heavy, even torrential, but very heavy rain is usually brief.

 The word guanacaste is derived from quahnacaztlan, the indigenous name for the gigantic national tree of Costa Rica.
 Until 1854, the community that is now the city of Liberia was named Guanacaste, after a majestic tree that stood where Liberia's Central Park is today.
 Visions Art Center's owner-operator Francisco Castro Lostalo is pictured below in two recent photos taken in that same park to show an excellent example of the Guanacaste tree's impressive size and canopy.

 The first indigenous people to settle in the region arrived about 10,000 years ago.

-The early 1800's were turbulent years in the Spanish colonial empire, with uprisings in the colonies in the same period when Spain itself was invaded by France.
+The early 1800's were turbulent years in the Spanish colonial empire, with uprisings in the colonies during the same period when Spain itself was invaded by France.
 Central American colonies declared their independence from Spain on September 15th, 1821.
-At that time, Guanacaste was actually part of Nicaragua, and although much of the region voted to join Costa Rica on July 25th, 1824, the Liberia district remained part of Nicaragua until 1826.
+At that time, Guanacaste was actually part of Nicaragua.
+Although much of the region voted to join Costa Rica on July 25th, 1824, the Liberia district remained part of Nicaragua until 1826.
 Now, however, all of Costa Rica celebrates Guanacaste Day on July 25th each year, and Independence Day on September 15th.